 4 feet - the margin by which a collision with the USMS New York was averted, when the undertow from the much larger Titanic caused the smaller boat to be sucked toward the ship, snapping the six mooring ropes holding the New York in place.

-60 minutes - the approximate time that departure was delayed by this incident, the voyage finally resuming at 1pm.
+60 minutes - the approximate time that departure was delayed by this incident, sailing finally resuming at 1pm.

 04:00 pm - the time the boat train from Paris arrived in Cherbourg, around 90 minutes before passengers could be ferried out to the delayed Titanic.